tkoolen/TypeSortedCollections.jl/README.md

 julia> @allocated map!(f, results, sortedxs, ys)
 0
 ```
+# Use cases
 `TypeSortedCollection`s are appropriate when the number of different types in a heterogeneous collection is (much) smaller than the number of elements of the collection.
 If the number of types is approximately the same as the number of elements, a plain `Tuple` may be a better choice.

 Note that construction of a `TypeSortedCollection` is of course not type stable, so the intended usage is not to construct `TypeSortedCollection`s in tight loops.

+# Iteration order
-By default, `TypeSortedCollection`s do not preserve order, in the sense that the order in which elements are processed in `map!`, `foreach`, and `mapreduce` will not be the same as if these functions were called on the original type-heterogeneous vector:
+By default, `TypeSortedCollection`s do not preserve iteration order, in the sense that the order in which elements are processed in `map!`, `foreach`, and `mapreduce` will not be the same as if these functions were called on the original type-heterogeneous vector:
 ```julia
 julia> xs = Number[1.; 2; 3.];